dart-lang/site-www/src/_samples/index.md

 }
 {% endprettify %}

-Just extend a class with a mixin to add the mixin's capabilities to the class.
+To add a mixin's capabilities to a class, just extend the class with the mixin.

 <?code-excerpt "misc/lib/samples/spacecraft.dart (mixin use)" replace="/with/[!$&!]/g"?>
 {% prettify dart %}